jpodwys/cache-service-redis/README.md

 If you have a redis URL contained in an env variable (in process.env[redisEnv]), cache-service can retrieve it for you if you pass the env variable name with the object key `redisEnv`.

 * type: string

+## redisMock

+If you want to test your `cache-service-redis` implementation, you can pass a redis mock with this key and `cache-service-redis` will consume it for testing purposes.
+See the [Using A Redis Mock](#using-a-redis-mock) section for a more throrough explanation.

+* type: object that mocks redis

 ## backgroundRefreshInterval